DonalChilde/aa_pbs_exporter/dev_docs/DEV_TODO.md

   - all the combinations of base/equipment
 - write more validations
 - collect stats on bid package
-- dutyperiod idx is 1 based to match flight.dp_idx
+- DONE dutyperiod idx is 1 based to match flight.dp_idx
-- rename flight.dutperiod_index to flight.dutyperiod_idx for consistency
+- DONE rename flight.dutperiod_index to flight.dutyperiod_idx for consistency
 - catch  errors in cli for better error reporting
 - cli log
   - location